Nacho Casserole – from Cinema Snack to Dinner

 - Put 400g peeled tomatoes including juice in the Thermomix | 4 sec. / speed 6

 - Add the vegetables again; also add 3 tbsp. balsamic vinegar, 3 tbsp. brown sugar, 2 tbsp. sweet paprika, 1 pinch of chili and salt to the mixing bowl | 80°C / 8 min. / speed 1

 - Meanwhile, prepare the casserole dish: Roughly crumble a few nachos and cover the casserole dish base generously with it; then place a few whole nachos along the edge

 - Is the sauce and minced meat ready?
-Add the sauce together with 2 tbsp. tomato paste and 1 small tin of corn to the minced meat; boil for 2 minutes
+Add the sauce together with 2 tbsp. tomato paste and 150g of corn to the minced meat; boil for 2 minutes

 - Place the content of the pan in the casserole dish and cover with tomato slices